softwaregravy/prompt_genius/PRD.md

 ## Markdown & Standardization

 - **Raw Markdown Format:** All outputs will be generated as Markdown for easy copying and integration.
+Prompts themselves will use Markdown formatting for headings and bullets.
 - **Standardized Terminology:**
   - **Parent Prompt:** The original evolving prompt.
   - **Child Prompt:** A variant used for refinement.
   - **Feedback Applied:** A flag indicating feedback has been integrated into the parent prompt.
+  - **Review Status:** Indication of whether parent-child relationships have been reviewed or are set by default.

 ## Deployment & Access